gdm/k8s-assessment/ASSIGNEMENT.md

 You will need to make a choice of delivering your solution in either **Amazon EKS**, **Microsoft Azure Kubernetes Services (AKS)** or in your **local kubernetes cluster**.

+## Before You Start

+The assessment aims to mimic a day-to-day scenario that you will be in constant contact.
+Therefore, the assessment is focused to provide visibility over your skills regarding Kubernetes and manipulating applications within it, not developing applications.

+We would like to see your decisions and thoughts.
+For this reason, no "already existent" environment is provided.
+The ability to transform a request into a solution is valuable and we would like to see this from you.

+Each one of us has different backgrounds and skills.
+Having this in mind, the below section aims to explain a little bit more about what is not needed by you, but can be done if you would like to.

+### You DO NOT NEED TO:
+* Develop application code (scripts to run within cronjob) -> Instead, you can rely on a dummy linux image.
+* Develop application code (NodeJS) -> Instead, you can use a blank NodeJS image.
+* Develop application code (API) -> Instead, you can use a dummy webserver image.

+You do not have the responsibility of developing application code.
+However, the images used within the pods must offer the functionalities.
+**Example:**
+API pod -> web-server image based (offer web server functionality -> http ports).

 ## Assignment

 ### Transformation and Migration to MicroServices